shrncr/ibm-watsonx-orchestrate-adk/docs/2_agents.md

     * `--type` / `-t` is the type of agent you wish to create.
 For orchestrator agents the value should be `orchestrator`
     * `--management_style` what style of management the agent should use
     * `--management_style_config` configuable aspects of the agents management style like `refection_enabled` and `reflection_retry_count`
-    * `--llm` what large language model the agent should use
+    * `--llm` what large language model the agent in the format of provider/model_id e.g. watsonx/ibm/granite-3-8b-instruct
     * `--agents` what expert agents does this agent manage

    ```bash